Updating Statistics with ANALYZE

 Generating Statistics Selectively

 Running ANALYZE with no arguments updates statistics for all tables in the database.
 This can be a very long-running process and it is not recommended.
-You should ANALYZE tables selectively when data has changed.
+You should ANALYZE tables selectively when data has changed or use the analyzedb utility.

 Running ANALYZE on a large table can take a long time.
 If it is not feasible to run ANALYZE on all columns of a very large table, you can generate statistics for selected columns only using ANALYZE table(column, ...).
 Be sure to include columns used in joins, WHERE clauses, SORT clauses, GROUP BY clauses, or HAVING clauses.